RedAngel121/NytePack/README.md

     Toms Storage
     Tool Belt

-We need to talk about Ore Gen... and how that works THEN how it factors in Vein Mining + Farming.
+We need to talk about Ore Gen and how that works THEN how it factors in Vein Mining + Farming.
+Right now we have EXTREMELY large veins sparsely placed in the world, no other ore gen exists (other than Create) "Ore factories" will have different ways of processing ore per type
-Ore factories will have different ways of processing ore per type We need to talk about Currency and Proper Chunk Claiming and how to pay for it.
-How does this factor into Starting Cash/Mob drops/Loot Chests/UBI + Taxes and other options.
+    initial layout will be one raw chunk of ore in a furnace makes a nugget more complex ore processing will yield better results We need to talk about Currency and Proper Chunk Claiming and how to pay for it through lightmans.
+    How does this factor into Starting Cash/Mob drops/Loot Chests/UBI + Taxes and other options?

 Balance is Key!